c-zhong-ucl-ac-uk/realTRIPS/index.md

 tagline: Redefining Variability: EvALuating Land Use and TRansport Impacts on Urban Mobility PatternS
 ---

+## Redefining Variability: EvALuating Land Use and TRansport Impacts on Urban Mobility PatternS (realTRIPS)

 (website. under construction .... )

 realTRIPS is a ERC funded five-year project running from Feb 2021 – Feb 2026.